Stake (Latter Day Saints): History

-The first Latter Day Saint stake was organized at church headquarters in Kirtland, Ohio, on February 17, 1834, with Joseph Smith as its president.
-The second stake was organized in Clay County, Missouri, later that year on July 3, with David Whitmer as president.
-The Missouri stake was relocated to Far West, Missouri, in 1836, and the Kirtland Stake dissolved in 1838.
-A stake was organized at Adam-ondi-Ahman in 1838 and abandoned later that year due to the events of the Mormon War.
-In 1839, the church's central stake was established at Nauvoo, Illinois, with William Marks as its president.
+The first Latter Day Saint stake was organized at church headquarters in Kirtland, Ohio, on February 17, 1834, with the movement's founder, Joseph Smith, as its president.
+The second stake was organized further west in Clay County, Missouri, later that year on July 3, 1834, with David Whitmer as president.
+The Missouri stake was then relocated in 1836 to Far West, Missouri, and the Kirtland Stake in northern Ohio was dissolved in 1838.
+Another stake was subsequently organized at Adam-ondi-Ahman in 1838 and abandoned later that year due to the events of the Mormon War of 1838 in Missouri.
+In 1839, the church's central stake was re-established further west at Nauvoo, Illinois, near the east bank of the Mississippi River, with William Marks, as president.

 Additional stakes were established in the area around Nauvoo in 1840.
-Immediately after the death of Joseph Smith in 1844, there was a schism in the Latter Day Saint movement.
+Immediately after the death of Joseph Smith in Carthage, Illinois in June 1844, there was a succession crisis.
 In 1846, all of the existing stakes, including the Nauvoo Stake, were discontinued as a result of the exodus of the majority of the Latter Day Saints to the Salt Lake Valley.